Novel Synopsis: How to Write a Synopsis for your Novel

 PROTAGONIST, ANTAGONIST, QUEST, PRIZE/GOAL and GUARDIANS

-- Next it introduces the PROTAGONIST.
+- Next introduce the PROTAGONIST.

 Tips on Writing the Short Synopsis of Power